Jheaps98/The-Last-Oak-V1.0/README.md

 - Score and health systems

 ## Built With
--Godot
+- Godot
--GDScript
+- GDScript

 ## What i learned
--Game logic and scripting
+- Game logic and scripting
--Testing and debugging
+- Testing and debugging
--Building interactive systems
+- Building interactive systems
--Animations and using spritesheets
+- Animations and using spritesheets